ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 My website relies on accounts to work properly, since I want every user to have their onw save file for the game.
 This means my website needed some form of authentication.
 I decided to use Sign in with Google for this.
 Being able to create accounts using Google means that pretty much most people nowadays can easily create an account due to Google's popularity.
 The Sign in with Google feature itself is also incredibly popular, which meant proper documentation was easily accessible.
 But I also chose this for security reasons.
 There's simply no way I can create a more secure login system by myself with my current knowledge and time constraints.
 Google is also a trusted name worldwide.
 There are a few downsides to this, though.
 First of all, any potential users would have to trust me not to misuse their data, which is easier said than done, however, since I have no plans of publicly launching this website, that's not a concern.
 But aside from that, I have to rely on Google to keep my system working as expected.
 If Google were to go down, even just temporarily, my webiste would lose over half of it's functionality.
 I'm not worried about this, since I doubt something as big as Google's servers and databases and whatnot would go down so easily, but it is a risk nonetheless.
 There's also the risk of Google deciding the Sign in with Google feature is no longer needed and pulling support for whatever reason, and them either creating a new system entirely, or not making one anymore at all.
 Replacing an existing system with a new one has already happened fairly recently with OAuth 2.0, whose days of support are numbered.
 But the chances of this happening anytime soon are incredibly low, so i'm not worried about that either.
 As you can see, to me, the good easily outweighs the bad, so I think Sign in with Google was a good option to go with.

 Aside from this, I have implemented a security measure within the Unity project, which gives me the option to encrypt save files before saving them.
 This is done using *X-OR encryption*.
 Data protection was one of the topics for my research reports, and encryption is one way to protect data.
 It should be mentioned that, throughout this project, this option has been turned off for debugging purposes.

+Finally, using SonarCloud, I can see any possible security risks that appear in my code.
+Some of these are classified as vunerabilities immediatly, while others are put aside for me to review manually.
+Thankfully, despite the usefull feature, I haven't run into any major risks yet.
+Only a few minor things for me to review, which all turned out to be fine.

 ## Release Management